turingschool/curriculum/source/topics/models/facade_pattern.markdown

 What does that method have to do with `Article`?
 Little.
 It is conceptually a part of the `Dashboard`.
 Move it there, then do the same for `Comment`.

-Even though the page works, some specs are now breaking.
-Create a `dashboard_spec.rb` and move the specs over there.
+Even though the page works, some specs are now breaking due to the refactoring.
+Create a `dashboard_spec.rb`, move the problem specs over there, and rework them to match the new structures.

 ### Going Further